datatime27/gravity/README.md

-### Here is how I calculated the predicted weights using the formula CriticalThink gave me (based on the WGS84 model)
+### Here is how I calculated the predicted weights using the formula Critical Think gave me (based on the WGS84 model)

 ```python wgs84.py```